ncatlab/nlab-content/pages/5/9/4/6/16495/content.md

 ## Counterexamples

-The integral Hodge conjecture fails in two ways:
+The integral Hodge conjecture can fail in two ways:

 * There are [[torsion]] [[cohomology classes]] which are not [[algebraic cycle|algebraic]].
 * There are [[cohomology classes]] of infinite [[order of a group|order]] which are not [[algebraic cycle|algebraic]], but for which some multiple is algebraic.